New4nc3/MacOS-Virtual-Box-Script-Generator/README.md

 And, if you've checked "Run after generating", you will see something like this:
 ![Console running required commands](ScreenShots/SuccessfullyUpdated.png)

-I hope it helps anyone with getting started in Mac on VM.
+I hope it helps anyone with getting started in MacOS on VM.

 Good Luck!